To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Robustness analysis

+To conclude, StarSSE can collect a set of models in the pre-train basin, which are diverse enough to constitute a strong local ensemble and, at the same time, are located in a convex part of the basin and result in a strong uniform model soup after weight-averaging.
+In standard model soups, models are usually fine-tuned with varying hyperparameters for higher diversity, and StarSSE can also benefit from this hyperparameter diversification (see Appendix~\ref{app:diversification}).
+This makes the further analysis of their combination a promising direction for future research.

-\subsection{Robustness analysis}
+\section{Robustness analysis}

-To measure the robustness of the studied ensembling methods, we address the CIFAR-100C dataset~\citep{cifar100c}, which includes $19$ synthetic corruptions (e.g. Gaussian noise or JPEG compression), each having $5$ different values of severity.
-In this section, we consider the same three differently behaving SEEs for each type of pre-training, as in the previous one.
+One of the main benefits of ensembles and model soups is their robustness to different types of test data modifications.
+In this section, we evaluate the robustness properties of the ensemble and soup variants of SSE and StarSSE on the corrupted version of the CIFAR-100 dataset.
+CIFAR-100C dataset~\citep{cifar100c} includes $19$ synthetic corruptions (e.~g., Gaussian noise or JPEG compression), each having $5$ different severity values.
+We compare the performance of all the methods on the in-distribution CIFAR-100 (ID) and the out-of-distribution CIFAR-100C (OOD) in Figure~\ref{fig:ood_cifar100} (see Appendix~\ref{app:ood} for results with supervised pre-training).
+For SSE and StarSSE, we consider the same three differently behaving experiments that are used in the previous sections.

-The comparison of in-distribution (ID) and out-of-distribution (OOD) performance is presented in Figure~\ref{fig:ood_cifar100}.
-Firstly, we observe that a quality gap between Local and Global DEs is preserved with domain shifts.
-Secondly, more local SSE experiments show near-constant accuracy on OOD, reflecting that networks in this variant of SSE are even less diverse w.r.t. corrupted images.
-Finally, the results of more semi-local SSE experiments become relatively stronger on OOD.
-Thus, despite the poor performance of semi-local methods on ID, their further analysis may still be of interest for transfer learning robust to domain shifts.
+First of all, we observe that more local ensembles lose their potential on OOD completely and have near-constant accuracy for all the considered ensemble sizes.
+In contrast, the behavior of more semi-local ensembles is very similar on ID and OOD in comparison to the Local DE.
+This difference indicates that model diversity is even more important under domain shifts.
+The quality of optimal ensembles also decreases compared to a Local DE, agreeing with their local behavior.
+Overall, ensemble variants of SSE and StarSSE are less robust than DEs to the test data corruption.
+We discuss the reasons for such behavior in more detail in Appendix~\ref{app:pred_diversity}.